Before you go, sign up for our email newsletter to get inspiring stories, expert advice, and more.

 - Simple preparation goes a long way.
 The monthly moderator should come prepared and provide structure for the meeting.
-This includes making sure you share with everyone ahead of time what you’ll cover at your upcoming meeting.
+This includes making sure they share with everyone ahead of time what they’ll cover at your upcoming meeting.

 - Make sure all members feel empowered to share.
 As a moderator, if you notice that some members are hesitant to speak up, encourage them to do so.
 Do your best to make sure everyone feels included.

 - Decide on a “One Action” at the end of each meeting.
 We recommend you close every Circle meeting by committing to a “One Action”—one concrete thing you’re going to do before your next Circle meeting to step outside your comfort zone or practice a new skill.
 For example, if you talked about work-life balance, set a goal of leaving the office at 5 p.m. at least once every week.
 You’ll see a prompt for setting your One Action in each of our all-in-one meeting guides.